 Horse racing has been around since before recorded history.
 Over the centuries it has grown into a prestigious sport where champion jockeys and horses are revered by the racing community.
 There are numerous racing events which could arguably be considered the biggest.
 They may have significant and precious historical importance.
 Some are new events that have received worldwide media coverage due to their impressive grand prizes.
-Others are well known because they attract the betting industry.
+Others are well known because they attract millions of sports bettors.

 Prestige and Fame